martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 And [here's](https://gwern.net/sidenote) a guy writing thousands of words on this basic topic.

-Some text which contains footnotes[^1][^2].
-The paragraph is a little on the long side to test where exactly the footnote renders - it should be next to the footnote reference, not at the end of the paragraph or the next one.
-Note that Markdown footnotes definitions in HTML are generated at the location where they appear in the Markdown source.
+Footnote definitions[^1][^2] should be next to the footnote references, not at the end of the paragraph or even lower.
+Note that Markdown footnote definitions in HTML are generated at the location where they appear in the Markdown source so you might have to move them up somehow.

+Another paragraph with a footnote[^3].

 [^1]: This is a footnote.

 [^2]: This is another footnote, this time somewhat longer.
 Note that in markdown, you have to leave a blank line between footnote definitions as per [this issue](https://github.com/getzola/zola/issues/585) because of `pulldown-cmark`.
 And just like that we got to test a link and an inline code block.
 Plus _emphasis_, **bold**, and **_bold emphasis_**.
 Note to self: find a way to have multiple paragraphs.
 This is an essential feature because like half of the reason I made a blog is so I have a place I can rant to my heart's content. <!-- LATER -->

-Another paragraph with footnotes[^3] which should display to the side.

 [^3]: This is a third footnote.
 All three should be on the side of the text, not at the end, and should not overlap with the heading or table below.